votchallenge/trax/docs/documentation_matlab.rst

 Matlab/Octave wrappers
 ======================

 Matlab is a multi-paradigm numerical computing environment and a programming language, very popular among computer vision researchers.
 Octave is its open-source counterpart that is sometimes used as a free alternative.
 Both environments are by themselves quite limiting in terms of low-lever operating system access required for the TraX protocol to work, but offer integration of C/C++ code in the scripting language, tipically via MEX mechanism (dynamic libraries with a predefined entry point).
 Using this mechanism a reference C implementation can be wrapped and used in a Matlab/Octave tracker.

 Requirements and building
 -------------------------

-To compile ``traxserver`` MEX function you need a MEX compiled configured correctly on your computer.
+To compile ``traxserver`` MEX function manually you need a MEX compiled configured correctly on your computer.

 Since the MEX function is only a wrapper for the C library, you first have to ensure that the C library is compiled and available in a subdirectory of the project.
-Then go to Matlab/Octave console, move to the ``matlab/`` subdirectory and execute ``compile_trax`` script.
+Then go to Matlab/Octave console, move to the ``support/matlab/`` subdirectory and execute ``compile_trax`` script.
 If the script finishes correcty you will have a MEX script (exension varies from platform to platform) available in the directory.
 If the location of the TraX library is not found automatically, you have to verfy that it exists and possibly enter the path to its location manually.

 Documentation
 -------------

 The ``traxserver`` MEX function is essentially used to send or receive a protocol message and parse it.
 It accepts several parameters, the first one is a string of a command that you want execute.

 .. code-block:: matlab